KhronosGroup/Vulkan-Guide/chapters/querying_extensions_features.md

 ## Extensions

-> Checkout the [Enabling Extensions](./enabling_features.md) chapter for more information.
+> Check out the [Enabling Extensions](./enabling_extensions.md) chapter for more information.
 >
-> [Registry](https://www.khronos.org/registry/vulkan/#repo-docs) with all available extensions
+> There is a [Registry](https://www.khronos.org/registry/vulkan/#repo-docs) with all available extensions.

-There are many times where a set of new functionality is desired in Vulkan that doesn't currently exist and extensions allow the ability to add new functionality.
+There are many times when a set of new functionality is desired in Vulkan that doesn't currently exist.
+Extensions have the ability to add new functionality.
 Extensions may define new Vulkan functions, enums, structs, or feature bits.
-While all of these extended items are found by default in the Vulkan Headers, it is **undefined behavior** to use extended Vulkan if the [extensions are enabled](./enabling_features.md).
+While all of these extended items are found by default in the Vulkan Headers, it is **undefined behavior** to use extended Vulkan if the [extensions are not enabled](./enabling_extensions.md).

 ## Features